Turkey Pot Pie made with Turkey Dinner Leftovers

 Putting it all together:

-- Filling should be bubbling, and the topping golden browned and crispy.
+- The filling should be bubbling, and the topping golden brown and crispy.

 This looks fantastic.
 Great way to use leftover turkey too.
 Come on over and share it at Hunk of Meat Monday !